tossonline/client-application/real-time-dashboard/docs/solution/solution.md

 While explicit business rules may not yet be codified, the following **implicit rules** are applied:

-1. **Each pixel event must include**: event type, player ID, and banner tag (as per the [current pixel specification](https://digioutsource.atlassian.net/wiki/spaces/AW/pages/7483065396/Pixels)).
+1. **Each pixel event must include**: event type, player ID, and banner tag (as per the current pixel specification maintained internally).
 2. **Duplicate events are not aggregated** more than once per day per type.
 ---